Terms of Service

 Article 3.
 Conclusion of the Agreement

-- It is not possible to order the Customised Proteon service through the online order process.
-The Client can submit a request to this end to Proteon by email or by completing a form on the Website.
-Proteon can send a Quotation and/or request for additional information by email.
-The Client can accept the offer by email.
-If the term of the Agreement is not specified in the offer, the regulations set out in paragraph 1 of article 4 will apply.
+- It is not possible to order Customised Services through an online order process.
+The Client can submit a request to this end to Company by email or by completing a form on the Website.
+Company may send a Quotation and/or request for additional information by email.
+The Client may accept the offer by email.
+Unless stated otherwise in the Agreement, the regulations set out in paragraph 1 of article 4 will apply.

 Article 4.
 Term and termination of the Agreement

-- If the Agreement is not terminated, or is not terminated in good time, it will be tacitly agreed for the same period.
+- If the Agreement is not terminated or is not terminated in good time, it will be tacitly agreed for the same period.

-- The Consumer shall be entitled to terminate the Agreement at any time after the initial tacit renewal.
+- Consumer shall be entitled to terminate the Agreement at any time after the initial tacit renewal.
 In that case, the termination will take effect on the first day of the next billing period or, if this period exceeds one calendar month, the following month on the day with the same number as the date of the day on which the Agreement was terminated.
 Previously made payments are reimbursed on a proportional basis.

 - If the Client fails to fulfil any of its obligations under the Agreement;